-The school follows The New National Curriculum and there is a daily numeracy lesson where teaching and learning embraces number, geometry, statistics, reasoning and problem solving and handling data.
+The school follows The National Curriculum and there is a daily Maths lesson where teaching and learning embraces number, geometry, statistics, reasoning and problem solving and handling data.
 Initially work is mainly practical providing the children with the means to explore their environment, develop concepts and their ability to think logically.
 Mathematics teaching is focused on developing mathematical concepts and skills in a context which provides meaning and purpose.
 Great emphasis is placed on mental calculations and quick recall of number facts.

-We use "Abacus" mathematics materials and resources throughout the school to ensure progression, continuity and effective coverage of the National Curriculum as well as a range of resources such as Enrich and the White Rose Hub.
-We aim to promote children's enjoyment of mathematics, confidence in their own ability and to give them experience of using mathematics in practical real life situations.
+We use "White Rose" mathematics materials and resources throughout the school to ensure progression, continuity and effective coverage of the National Curriculum as well as a range of resources such as Enrich.
+We aim to promote children's enjoyment of mathematics, confidence in their own ability and to give them experience of using mathematics in practical real-life situations.

 Mathematics is useful and can be very challenging and exciting!